dmarchante/LPTHW/README.md

 # LPTHW
-Going throught the Learn Python the Hard Way book by Zed Shaw
+Going through the Learn Python the Hard Way book by Zed Shaw